Springe09/Project-3/README.md

 # Crowdfunding Demonstration
 Why is crowdfunding important?

 All business need to raise funding at some point.
-Once a founders(s) personal investment has been used up additinal sources of funding are needed till such time that the business model is able to sufficiently fund itself and supply a steady stream of capital.
+Once a founders(s) personal investment has been used up additional sources of funding are needed till such time that the business model is able to sufficiently fund itself and supply a steady stream of capital.
 Crowdfunding is a viable fund-raising strategy as it allows for the company to present their business model to a community of potential investors who can then "stress test" the business concept and provide immediate feedback to the founding team: Is the concept investable?
-Are their business concerns?
-Can you turn investors in customers?
+What is public sentiment about the business model?
+Would investors turn into customers?

 WIth that in mind, we have developed a token that is mintable and able to be crowdsourced.

 In the folder labeled "Crowdfunding" you will find our program for this token to be crowdfunding.

 ## Sample Crowdfunding

 # Non-Fungible Token Demonstration
 Why create our own non-fungible tokens?